-There will be a cost to the Council for the provision of this service over the contract period of two years with a one year extension option.
+There will be a cost to the Council for the provision of this service over the contract period of three years with a one year extension option.
 The detailed impact is defined in Part B.

-FORWARD PLAN KEY DECISION REFERENCE NO.: 3418FR This is a Key Decision as defined in the Council's Constitution.
-The decision may be implemented from 1300 hours on the expiry of 5 working days after it is made, unless the decision is referred to the Scrutiny & Overview Committee by the requisite number of Councillors.
+FORWARD PLAN KEY DECISION REFERENCE NO.: This is not a Key Decision as defined in the Council's Constitution.